Skip to Main Content

 Patient harm

-Acute kidney injury, cardiac arrhythmias, seizures and sudden death are associated with Tumour Lysis Syndrome (TLS).
-Delays in treatment of TLS with rasburicase puts individuals at greater risk of developing these symptoms and associated patient harm.
+Delays in treatment of TLS with rasburicase puts individuals at greater risk of developing these symptoms and associated harm.

-Delaying rasburicase treatment in patients at risk of developing TLS may result in a subsequent delay of chemotherapy.
+Delaying rasburicase treatment in patients at risk of developing TLS may delay their chemotherapy.

-This article provides individuals and organisations with mitigation strategies to minimise harms occurring from delayed access to rasburicase, or failures in communication and operational processes associated with rasburicase therapy.
+This article provides mitigation strategies to minimise harms caused by delayed access to rasburicase, or failures in communication and operational processes associated with rasburicase therapy.

 High risk scenarios

-The following scenarios are likely to increase the risk of treatment delays with rasburicase.
+The following scenarios are likely to increase the risk of rasburicase treatment delays.

 Emergency treatment

-The need for therapy with rasburicase may be clinically unexpected, with a treatment schedule not documented in the individual’s care plan.
+The need for rasburicase may be clinically unexpected, with a treatment schedule not documented in the individual’s care plan.
 In this scenario the time critical nature of therapy may be even greater.

 Clinical outliers

-Rasburicase use is predominately in specialist acute oncology clinical settings.
-There may be the need to treat patients outside of these areas, for example where a patient is an outlier in another clinical speciality setting.
-Staff in these areas may lack a familiarity with rasburicase and it’s time critical nature.
+Rasburicase is predominately used in specialist acute oncology clinical settings.
+Patients may need treatment outside of these areas, for example when an outlier in another clinical speciality setting.
+Staff in these areas may be unfamiliar with rasburicase and its time critical nature.

 Transfers of care

 The decision to treat with rasburicase may occur when a patient is in a day care setting.
-The patient may require a transfer of care to a different clinical setting to administer treatment, following closure of the day care setting.
-Failure in communication, or a lack in familiarity with rasburicase and its time critical nature in the new clinical setting may lead to delayed therapy.
+This may require a transfer of care to a different clinical setting to administer treatment, after the day care setting has closed.
+Failure in communication, differing prescribing systems or unfamiliarity with rasburicase and its time critical nature in the new clinical setting may lead to delayed therapy.

 Clinical use

-The British Society of Haematologists (BSH) have produced clinical guidelines for the management of tumour lysis syndrome in adults and children with haematological malignancies.
+The British Society of Haematologists (BSH) have produced guidelines for the diagnosis and management of tumour lysis syndrome in adults and children

 Time critical

 Rasburicase acts immediately, even on already formed urate.
-It is extremely effective and will reduce the plasma levels of uric acid within 4 hours of intravenous administration.
+It is extremely effective and reduces the plasma levels of uric acid within 4 hours of intravenous administration.

-Some organisations require validation by a senior clinician, independent of the patient’s clinical team, prior to treatment with rasburicase.
+Clinical validation by a senior clinician, independent of the patient’s clinical team, is required by some organisations prior to treatment with rasburicase.
+This may lead to a delay in therapy

 G6PD deficiency

-Rasburicase may cause haemolytic anaemia or methaemoglobinaemia in at risk patients, such as those with G6PD deficiency.
-The G6PD status of the patient may be a clinical consideration affecting the decision to treat.
+Rasburicase may cause haemolytic anaemia or methaemoglobinaemia in at risk patients, such as those with glucose-6-phosphate dehydrogenase (G6PD) deficiency.
+The patient’s G6PD status may affect the decision to treat.

 Prescribing and supply

-Where separate oncology prescribing systems are in operation, there may be multiple locations for the prescribing, documentation of supply, and administration of rasburicase.
+Where separate oncology prescribing systems are used, there may be multiple locations for prescribing, documenting supply, and administering rasburicase.

-There are organisations that ensure rasburicase is always prescribed on an in-patient prescribing chart and, prescribing on any other systems such as chemotherapy prescribing systems is only undertaken after a completed and documented risk assessment.
+Some organisations ensure rasburicase is prescribed only on an in-patient prescribing chart, with prescribing on other systems, such as chemotherapy prescribing systems, only done after a documented risk assessment.

 Risk